Basha High School: Athletics

-Athletic championships
+Each sport is funded by the school, yet additional funds are raised through boosters creating 501(c)(3) non-profit organization, donations, and tax credits.

+Softball

 The Basha girls' softball team has won two state titles in back-to-back years (2008 and 2009), and another in the 2022-2023 season.

+Basketball

 The Basha Boys Basketball team won the Arizona state championship in 2017.

+Football

 The Basha Bears won the 2022 State Open Championship, the highest-tiered Arizona high school football title.

+The Basha Bears Football team also won the 2025 State Open Championship.
+Leading to the team securing a top 25 ranking nationally by MaxPreps.

+Other extracurricular activities

+While Hamilton Athletics is a completely voluntary, the Marching Band and Robotics programs can garner academic credits if the student opts into taking them as elective credits.

 Competitive musical programs

 The Basha Bear Regiment won their first state championship in Division II in 2009, and the Indoor Percussion Ensemble won eight consecutive state championships from 2007 through 2014 and again in 2019.
 The Basha Winter Winds ensemble also won the state championships in 2019.

 Campus

 Basha High has a branch of the Chandler Public Library within the school.